-The College regularly evaluates its policies and practices across all areas of the institution 59, including instructional programs, student and learning support services, resource management, and governance processes.
-Through established participatory governance processes and committees 60, each constituency groups reviews and reflects on relevant practices and practices related to instructional programs and service areas.
-Annually, through an anonymous survey 61, employees-at-large have the opportunity to provide feedback about the participatory governance process with the results disseminated and discussed at the last PBC meeting of the academic year 62.
-Furthermore, the DPGC 63, with representation from staff, faculty, administration and student, reviews and makes recommendations to the Board on relevant board policies and administrative procedures 64.
+The College regularly evaluates its policies and practices across all areas of the institution fincluding instructional programs, student and learning support services, resource management, and governance processes.
+Through established participatory governance processes and committees for each constituency groups reviews and reflects on relevant practices and practices related to instructional programs and service areas.
+Annually, through an anonymous survey for employees-at-large have the opportunity to provide feedback about the participatory governance process with the results disseminated and discussed at the last PBC meeting of the academic year for Eurthermore, the DPGC with representation from staff, faculty, administration and student, reviews and makes recommendations to the Board on relevant board policies and administrative procedures for each policies are survey.